 As part of the process for securing externship placements, the Externship Coordinator will meet individually with each student to discuss their priorities for pediatric and adult externship sites.
 The Externship Coordinator also will confer with the Center Director and Clinical Supervisors and will sit in on internship grading conferences for on-campus clinical practicum experiences for two semesters and two summer sessions to gather information to facilitate the placement.
 Students' preferences and feedback from Clinical Supervisors and preferences of Externship Supervisors will be considered in placement decisions.
+The suitability of a specific externship placement for a given student is ultimately at the discretion of the Externship Coordinator.
+Students and Externship

-Students and Externship Supervisors will be notified about placement decisions approximately one semester before the externship begins, if possible.
+Supervisors will be notified about placement decisions approximately one semester before the externship begins, when possible.